DevAlvaroF/AlvaroFloresR/README.md

 - 👋 Hi, I’m @AlvaroFloresR
 - 👀 I’m interested in Machine Learning, Software Development, Deep Space Exploration, Astronomy and Meditation
-- 🌱 My Dream is to work @NASA or @ESA
+- 🌱 My Dream is to work on something valuable for society
 - 💞️ I like to keep learning so new languages are always being added in the list below

 #### More about me BELOW